craftofelectronics/craftofelectronics.github.com/assignments/learn-to-solder.md

 http://www.youtube.com/playlist?list=PLDDC57FBF3063BEFF

-This playlist contains 5 movies that are 18 minutes long.
+This playlist contains 5 movies that are 18 minutes long (in total).
 I'd suggest watching only the first video in advance, and you can watch the other videos while you are doing the build.

 ### Taking Notes